 A strength-based, person-centered approach to supporting those who are new to or struggling with their recovery.

 Speak directly with a peer recovery support specialist.
-The Nevada Recovery Support Warmline is staffed by people in recovery helping anyone in need.
-It's operated 7 days a week from 7 a.m. - 7 p.m.
+The Care Connection team is staffed by people in recovery helping anyone in need.
+It's operated Monday - Thursday, from 10 a.m. - 3:30 p.m.

 Peer Recovery Support is centered around the goals, needs, and strengths of people in recovery and those currently struggling with substance use.